jjnether/plex_jjnether_guide/README.md

 - Each account can only have 1 stream active at a time.
 This is due to my apartment having limited upload speed.

-- At any time, the server status can be found pinned in the plex-peeps Discord text channel:
+- At any time, the Plex server status can be found pinned in the plex-peeps Discord text channel:

   <details>
     <summary></summary>